JOIN LOGIN JOIN

 • Not asking for returns

 That last part is the wild one.
-The vibe is basically: “Do not ship it back.
+Their stance is basically: “Do not ship it back.
 Just get it out of circulation.”

 The Street Date Was February 21, But Now the Box Looks Gone